Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s scummy, you can clean it by flowing water-down bleach through the tube to clean the line.
-Or you can replace the tube.
+Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s moldy, you can sanitize it by draining watered-down bleach through the tube to flush the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from B & B Heating & Cooling can make your system more efficient and help it last longer.
-We also offer convenient service agreements, so you won’t forget to schedule your regular service!
+We also have convenient service agreements, so you won’t forget to book your routine tune-up!